-The effects of Brexit on agriculture and fishing have yet to be fully realised; The longer-term economic impact of the Covid-19 epidemic on the tourist economy is unclear; Access to quality, affordable long-term rental and owner-occupied housing is a greater challenge than ever, as is access to childcare and locally delivered primary education for children, and social care for older people and those with particular needs.
+The effects of the cost of living and energy crises are yet to be fully realised; Access to quality, affordable long-term rental and owner-occupied housing is a greater challenge than ever, as is access to childcare and locally delivered education for children, and social care for older people and those with particular needs.

 We need a flexible strategic plan that will continue to identify needs and solutions, and to deliver community support where, and in which ways, it is needed.
 Achieving sustainable development is an ambitious and long term challenge.
 It requires ongoing consultation within and with our different communities to understand their problems and constraints.
 It requires balancing ambition and resources.
-Above all it requires us to take the long view to ensure our sustainability, as well as that of our communities.
+Above all it requires us to take the long view to ensure our sustainability, as well as that of our communities, giving consideration to the declared climate and biodiversity crises.